smungroo17/SMOS-OperatingSystemPrototype/README.md

   Final Project COMP 310

   Your Name: Saksham Mungroo
-Your McGill ID: 260768072

 SMOS: A Linux-like Operating System
   - Operating System prototype coded in C, mimicking some of the Linux OS functionalities